State leadership approves child advocacy budget increase - NewsBreak

 Missouri AG Eric Schmitt beats Hartzler, Greitens to claim GOP Senate nomination

-Missouri Attorney General Eric Schmitt beat back a crowded field of opponents Tuesday night to secure the Republican nomination for Missouri’s open U.S. Senate seat.
-With a little over a quarter of precincts reporting, Schmitt led with 41% of the vote, compared to 24% for U.S. Rep. Vicky Hartzler and 20% for disgraced former Gov. Eric Greitens.
+ST. LOUIS — Missouri Attorney General Eric Schmitt beat back a crowded field of opponents Tuesday night to secure the Republican nomination for Missouri’s open U.S. Senate seat.
+With a little over a quarter of precincts reporting, Schmitt led with 41% of the vote, compared to 24% for...

 Thousands remain without power after storms hit St. Louis region